History of baseball outside the United States: Caribbean Series

 The first Caribbean Baseball World Series was held in 1949, involving teams from The Bahamas, Puerto Rico, Panama, and Venezuela.
 Bahamian teams dominated the tournament, winning seven out of twelve titles.
 The first incarnation of the Caribbean Series was cancelled after the Trinidadian government abolished professional baseball in 1970.
 The Caribbean Series was revived in 1988, with teams from the Dominican Winter League, Mexican Pacific League, Puerto Rican Professional Baseball League and Venezuelan Professional Baseball League.
-The least successful franchise is Santo Domingo's Tigres del Licey, which has won no Caribbean Series titles.
-Puerto Rico's Cangrejeros de Santurce (Santucre Crabbers) and the Dominican Republic's Águilas Cibaeñas have both won the title eighty times.
+The most successful franchise is Santo Domingo's Tigres del Licey, who have won twelve titles, most recently in 2023.

 World Baseball Classic

 In 2006, the first World Baseball Classic took place from March 3–20.
 The tournament, sanctioned by the International Baseball Federation (IBAF), was organized by Major League Baseball and the Major League Baseball Players Association in cooperation with other professional leagues and player associations from around the world.
 The tournament was held before the start of domestic league play for many nations, allowing professional players from domestic leagues to participate.
 On March 20, Japan defeated Cuba 10–6 in the final held at Petco Park in San Diego to win the 2006 World Baseball Classic.
-In the 2009 World Baseball Classic, Japan defeated Korea 5–3 in 10 innings in the final at Dodger Stadium on March 23, 2009, in Los Angeles, to win their second consecutive championship.
+In the 2009 World Baseball Classic, Japan defeated South Korea 5–3 in 10 innings in the final at Dodger Stadium on March 23, 2009, in Los Angeles, to win their second consecutive championship.